cryptpad/documentation/FAQ.rst

 To export, use |file-o| **File** > |download| **Export** and choose a format:

-- The ``.csv`` format is the most widely supported (note that it only contains data and not formatting).
+.. .csv commented out as it's broken and deactivated ..- The ``.csv`` format is the most widely supported (note that it only contains data and not formatting).

 - To use in Microsoft Excel or Google sheets, select ``.xlsx``.
 - To use in LibreOffice Calc, select ``.ods``.
 - For cases where no further editing of the data is required after export (presentations, reports, etc), select ``.pdf``.